pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/project-ubersinnlich-kesslers-folly.md

 And deep within the salt mines near Altaussee in Austria, where vast quantities of looted art and sensitive Ahnenerbe materials were hidden from Allied bombs, perhaps sits a specific, unremarkable crate.
 It bears faded SS runes and a North African sector designation.
 Inside, wrapped in oilcloth, lie obsidian tablets that gleam like black opals in darkness, covered in glyphs that seem to writhe when not directly observed, strange leaden cylinders with hints of verdigris like corrupted turquoise that feel too heavy, and star charts displaying alien constellations.
 They wait, inert for now, their cold, ancient potential unnoticed amidst the chaos of a fallen empire, ready perhaps for another hand, another time, another fool seeking power best left undisturbed.

 The war in Europe ended.
 The Third Reich collapsed into ash and ruin.
 Cities were rebuilt, borders redrawn, new anxieties replaced old ones.
-The world moved on, utterly ignorant of the cyclopean city that had risen briefly from the Pacific depths, or the ancient god-nightmare that had stirred within it.
+The world moved on, utterly ignorant of the cyclopean city that had risen from the Pacific depths, or the ancient god-nightmare that had stirred within it.
 The fate of U-3523 and its crew became just another minor, unsolved mystery of the sea, a footnote in the vast, bloody ledger of the Second World War.

 Only the abyss's crushing silence held the truth.
 Only the cold, inhuman currents swirling around the sunken, non-Euclidean architecture of R'lyeh knew the full measure of the horror.
 And Cthulhu, in his house at R'lyeh, dead but dreaming, waited still, indifferent to the fleeting passage of men and their mad ambitions, until the stars were right once more.
 The universe remained vast, dark, and profoundly uncaring.